The GOP’s 100-Year Long War Against Women’s Rights

 The Republican Jump from Anti-Feminism to Anti-Abortion

-At about this same time, Congress was entertaining proposals to tax the large mega-churches because they ran segregated schools.
+At about the same time, Congress was considering proposals to tax large mega-churches because they ran segregated schools.
 Supreme Court cases (especially Green v.
-Connally) found that “any organization that engages in racial discrimination or racial segregation is not, by definition, a charitable institution.
-Therefore it has no claims on tax-exempt status,” according to an interview on NPR.
+Connally) found that “any organization that engages in racial discrimination or segregation is not, by definition, a charitable institution.
+Therefore, it has no claims on tax-exempt status,” according to an interview on NPR.

 “Many white evangelical leaders relied on those tax exemptions to operate their private, segregated schools in places like Mississippi, Arkansas, Alabama, and Virginia.
 And they felt entitled to those tax exemptions on religious grounds,” according to Ramtin Arablouei.